-The internship program at South Florida State Hospital offers two different tracks that are integrated with the core curriculum.
-One matched intern would have an opportunity to receive focused training in the area of forensic psychology, and the other two interns would have an opportunity to receive focused training in the area of clinical psychology.
+The internship program at SFSH offers two different tracks that are integrated with the core curriculum.
+Two matched interns would have an opportunity to receive focused training in the area of forensic psychology, and the other intern would have an opportunity to receive focused training in the area of clinical psychology.
 Below is a table summarizing the various responsibilities and requirements for each track.

-Clinical Forensic Track (12 months)
+Clinical Forensic Track

-Psychotherapy The intern will maintain a caseload of two (2) individual therapy cases and up to two (2) individual forensic coaching cases.
-Group Therapy Three weekly forensic groups: Competency Restoration, Manage Your Risk for persons-served adjudicated Not Guilty by Reason of Insanity (NGI), and Healthy Relationships (if due to safety concerns or attrition groups are not able to meet for an extended period, an individual therapy case will be assigned to fill the clinical hour).
+Psychotherapy The intern will maintain a caseload of up to three (3) individual therapy cases, up to two (2) individual forensic coaching cases, and DBT coaching cases as needed.
+Group Therapy Two weekly forensic groups: Competency Restoration, Manage Your Risk for personsserved adjudicated Not Guilty by Reason of Insanity (NGI), and Transitions (if due to safety concerns or attrition groups are not able to meet for an extended period, an individual therapy case will be assigned to fill the clinical hour).
 Psychological Evaluations The intern will complete at least 20 forensic evaluations, which could include competency and violence risk assessments.
-At least two assessments will be through the use of an interpreter.
+At least one assessments will be through the use of an interpreter.
 Some assessments may involve psychological testing, and the intern may complete them as needed.
 Consultations The intern will perform forensic-specific consultations and, if available, the opportunity to complete other types of consultations for clinical services.
 General Duties Complete initial and annual psychological assessments.
-Present in case conferences six times a year, four of which will be in the form of mock trial testimony, present research in monthly department meetings (three times a year), attend one treatment team meeting per month, and attend didactic seminars.
+Present in case conferences six times a year (two of which will be in the form of mock trial testimony), present research in monthly department meetings (three times a year), brief and present case law (four times per year), attend one treatment team meeting per month, and attend didactic seminars.
 Supervision Interns will participate in at least two (2) hours of individual face-to-face supervision with a Licensed Psychologist each week.
-One (1) supervision hour will address clinical issues and the other hour will be dedicated to forensic-track related issues.
-Interns will also participate in at least two (2) hours of weekly group supervision, including, but not limited to case conference, supervision of supervision (SOS), and other group supervision, as needed.
-Supervision of Students Intern will have the opportunity to supervise practicum students and/or undergraduate students, as the opportunity is available.
+One (1) supervision hour will address clinical issues, and the other hour will be dedicated to forensic-track-related issues.
+Interns will also participate in at least three (3) hours of weekly group supervision, including, but not limited to case conferences, DBT supervision, supervision of supervision (SOS), monthly forensic supervision, and other group supervision, as needed.
+Supervision of Students The intern will have the opportunity to supervise practicum students and/or undergraduate students, as the opportunity is available

-The intern on the forensic track will participate in four mock trials throughout the year, where the intern will have an opportunity to present expert testimony about one of their forensic cases.
+The intern on this track will participate in two mock trials throughout the year (one violence risk assessment and one competency evaluation), where the intern will have an opportunity to present expert testimony about one of their forensic cases.
+They will also assist in the preparation of cross-examination questions for mock trials.
 The intern may also get the opportunity to testify in both civil (involuntary hospitalization hearings) and criminal court.
-All interns participate in a three (3) day Florida Forensic Examiners training (FFET) at the start of the internship, which helps prepare the interns on the forensic track for evaluations/assessments and other interns to have a general overview of the F.S.
-916, The Mentally Ill Offender
+All interns participate in a three (3) day Florida Forensic Examiners Training (FFET) at the start of the internship, which helps prepare the interns on the forensic track for evaluations/assessments and the other intern to have a general overview of F.S.
+916, The Mentally III Offender.